When is the next cave tour?

 How do we get to Jewel Cave National Monument?

 Drive 20 miles (32 km) north to Custer on U.S. 385.
 At the junction of U.S. 385 and U.S. 16, turn west on U.S. 16 and drive an additional 14 miles (23 km) to the Jewel Cave visitor center.
 The driving time from the Wind Cave visitor center is about 45 minutes.
 Be aware that there may be long waits for cave tours at Jewel Cave.
-Visitors are encouraged to make reservations (605-673-2288) or go early in the day.
+Visitors are encouraged to go early in the day or call the Visitor Center (605-673-8338) for more information